Blue Island–Vermont Street station: History

 Rock Island service was established in Blue Island in 1852, and the current brick station at Vermont Street replaced the original frame depot in 1868.
 The Beverly Branch splits from the main line here and runs at the base of the ridge serving stations in Blue Island and the Chicago neighborhoods of Morgan Park and Beverly before veering east to serve Brainard and reconnecting to the main line at the Gresham station at 87th and Vincennes.
 This branch line was created in 1889 through the influence of the Blue Island Land and Building Company to serve its interests in the development of what was then the village of Morgan Park and carries most of the passenger traffic for the area, although some rush-hour trains travel north-east on the main line.
 In 1891, the Metra Electric station was built as a branch of the Illinois Central's commuter line from Kensington-115th Street.

 On July 12, 1971, the station began service to Amtrak trains.
 (The sited station list shows non-Amtrak stations, and mentions that at the top of the page.
-The cash-starved Rock Island couldn't afford to join Amtrak, and ran their own intercity passenger trains until Illinois withdrew the operating subsidy and service was terminated on December 31, 1978.)
+The cash-starved Rock Island could not afford to join Amtrak, and ran their own intercity passenger trains until Illinois withdrew the operating subsidy and service was terminated on December 31, 1978.)
 By the 1980s, the station became part of the Metra system.